Interviewed by Tracy Frisch

 ACRES U.S.A.
 How did the permaculturists near Big Bend, Texas, collect enough water to overflow a water tank when it hadn’t rained in four months?

 SCHWARTZ.
 This is something that took them by tremendous surprise, too.
 Here they are in an incredibly dry place, where everyone worries about water all the time.
-Katherine and Markus Ottmers their barn — the center of operations for all their projects — as a water-collection device.
+Katherine and Markus Ottmers designed their barn — the center of operations for all their projects — as a water-collection device.
 It had two levels of tin roof.
 In the afternoon, the top one would super heat.
 Then, at night, cooling breezes laden with invisible moisture would blow in.
 That temperature differential would cause the moisture to condense, and the water would then flow down a pipe into their water tank.
 One morning in winter 2012, lo and behold, the water tank overflowed.
 They checked for blockages and there weren’t any.
 The next morning, Markus woke well before dawn to see what was happening.
 He was stunned by the rate at which water was flowing into the tank.

 ACRES U.S.A.
 That’s remarkable.
 What have they been doing to create oases on their land?